jjuras-sei/ai-dms-document-ingestion/README.md

 └── README.md
 ```

-Note: The `build.sh` script creates a Python virtual environment, installs all dependencies from `requirements.txt`, and packages everything (Lambda code, dependencies, schema.json, and prompt.txt) into a single deployment zip file.
+**Note**: The `build.sh` script automatically creates `schema.json` and `prompt.txt` from their `.example` versions if they don't exist.
+It then packages everything (Lambda code, dependencies, schema.json, and prompt.txt) into a single deployment zip file.

 ## Prerequisites